 Owen Sound Harbour

-This area is the heart of the waterfront.
-It is the gateway to Georgian Bay and beyond.
-For the Marine History buffs, visit the Community Waterfront Heritage Centre with displays on the long history of settlement and marine transport in the area.
+This area is the heart of the waterfront, serving as the gateway to Georgian Bay and beyond.
+For marine history buffs, visit the Community Waterfront Heritage Centre with displays on the long history of settlement and marine transport in the area.
 There are also plenty of places to fish, with some of the world’s largest rainbow trout caught in Owen Sound.

-This area is large enough to be considered its own neighbourhood!
-With more than 40-hectares of gardens, playgrounds, streams and hiking trails, it is easy to forget it is in the heart of the city!
-The park is also home to an open-air rink and bird sanctuary, complete with resident swans.
+With more than 40 hectares of gardens, playgrounds, streams and hiking trails, it is easy to forget you are still in the heart of the city.
+The park is also home to an open-air rink and bird sanctuary and resident swans.
 Within the park is a commemorative cairn to honour the significant Black History of Owen Sound.
 From 1830 until the end of the American Civil War, escaped slaves made the arduous journey across the Canada-U.S. border through the Underground Railroad.
 The last “terminal” of the railroad was the Village of Sydenham, which is now known as Owen Sound.
 It is one of many beautiful features in a city filled with history and community-spirit.

 Things to Know About Visiting Owen Sound